What am I talking about?

 These all work, but there are problems.
 Using an Excel workbook to stage your scripts in inefficient as Excel is resource intensive and error prone - plus you then can't close the Excel application.
 Windows Batch is not user friendly and you can only achieve simple tasks - for example you need an essay of code to add timestamps to file names you copied.

 PowerShell is a task automation developed by Microsoft (which means it is built into Windows) which is simply the best way to manage the tasks I mentioned above.
+And you can with Powershell close Excel.

 Open it up, take a look